ishubham21/infinity-skncure-angular/readme.md

 | Ashi Dubey | Rajasthan Technical University | The whole host of features that you ahve put in are amazing and also easy to handle and understand making it user friendly.
 As for any suggestion, int the training dataset yo've put in, do include low megapixel images as well so that people who upload pictures with low quality camera can also experience near accuracies. |
 | Pradhumn Singh | Rajasthan Technical University, Kota | LOVE IT, it would be more better if you make it secure. |

-# Sources for dataset -
+# Sources of dataset -
 * Dermnet NZ - [https://dermnetnz.org](https://dermnetnz.org)
 * DermIS - [https://dermis.net](https://dermis.net)
 * Dermatology Atlas - [http://www.atlasdermatologico.com.br/browse.jsf](http://www.atlasdermatologico.com.br/browse.jsf)